Black Beauty Zucchini Recipe That Brings Out Garden-Fresh Flavor

 Step-by-Step Instructions (How to Cook It Perfectly)

 If you’ve never cooked Black Beauty zucchini before, don’t worry it’s nearly impossible to mess up.
 The key is not to overcook it.
-Here’s a simple method to bring out its best flavor.
+Here’s a simple zucchini recipe to bring out its best flavor.

 Optional Add-ons: